IT in Media: in and out of the spotlight

 |4||Media Infrastructure Virtualization||The dedicated and custom-built infrastructures traditionally formed and favored by media companies are no longer fit-for-purpose.
 So how do you transition to agile IP-based infrastructures without compromise on quality or security?|

-In the lead-up to this year’s IBC conference in Amsterdam, I will be looking at each of these topics in a little more detail.
+In the lead-up to this year’s NAB 2018 conference, I will be looking at each of these topics in a little more detail.